celo-org/docs/docs/cel2/l2-operator-guide.md

 Prior to the hardfork, node operators must upgrade their existing L1 nodes to one of the specified releases below.
-These releases will have a transition block configured.
-L1 nodes with a transition block will cease producing or accepting blocks at the block immediately preceding the transition block.
+These releases will have a hardfork block configured.
+L1 nodes with a hardfork block will cease producing or accepting blocks at the block immediately preceding the hardfork block.

 :::info